Shreykhanna/marvel-app/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-NOTE: SOME OF THE CHARACTERS DESCRIPTION IS MISSING BY DEFAULT
+NOTE: SOME OF THE CHARACTERS IMAGES AND DESCRIPTION ARE MISSING BY DEFAULT